cibernox/cibernox.github.io/source/_posts/2014-09-28-why-i-believe-that-ember-cli-is-a-game-changer.markdown

 In other terms, it brings uniformity *to the machine*.

 It might not seem a big deal on itself, but that uniformity is what really makes a difference.
-I just allows libaries authors to know the foundation of the environment where its code will be plugged into.
+I just allows libraries authors to know the foundation of the environment where its code will be plugged into.

 If there is a word that summarizes the doors that ember-cli opens that would be **extensibility**.